 Our recent piece about distilled and filtered water seems to have triggered some interest in the subject in general.
 As we’ve hinted before, there’s a vast amount of dangerous misinformation about water washing around the Internet.
 Much of this propaganda is designed to sell you various kinds of special (and expensive) bottled waters or devices to remove alleged evil substances from the stuff coming out of your tap.

-With some non-trivial exceptions, in the main its safe to say that what comes out of municipal taps in developed nations is entirely safe to drink.
+With some non-trivial exceptions, in the main it’s safe to say that what comes out of municipal taps in developed nations is entirely safe to drink.
 For a very full—and fascinating—rundown on the subject, it’s definitely worth watching “Professor Dave’s” YouTube series “Lies People Tell About Water“.

 Water drinking is a habit to be encouraged.
 But it’s easy to find yourself falling short of your recommended two litres per day.
 If plain tap water doesn’t entice you there’s a way you can make it more palatable without having to add sugary cordials.
 We’ve been dipping our toes (figuratively) further into the H20.